Sustainability in the Galápagos: How We Can Help Conserve Endemic Species

 Conservation Through Education

-The Galápagos, which are home to thousands of species — many of them endemic — remain strikingly unchanged since the days of Darwin more than a century-and-a-half ago.
-“What you see in the Galapagos Islands is pretty much what Charles Darwin saw,” according to Fernando Delgado, vice president and general manager of Silversea Cruises in Ecuador.
+The Galápagos, which are home to thousands of species — many of them endemic species— remain strikingly unchanged since the days of Darwin more than a century-and-a-half ago.
+“What you see in the Galápagos Islands is pretty much what Charles Darwin saw,” according to Fernando Delgado, vice president and general manager of Silversea Cruises in Ecuador.
 Delgado emphasizes that if we want future generations to experience the same thing, the only effective method is through education.

-The Silversea Fund gives directly to these educational efforts in the Galapagos, with 80 percent of what’s raised given toward education while the remaining 20 percent goes to other conservation efforts.
+The Silversea Fund gives directly to these educational efforts in the Galápagos, with 80 percent of what’s raised given toward education while the remaining 20 percent goes to other conservation efforts.
 Reiterating how precious our natural resources are, Delgado reminds us that there is only one Galápagos.

 Expedition leader Xavier García views the remote island chain, 600 miles off the coast of Ecuador, as a microcosm of the entire planet.
 “If we can do something little or big here, we can apply it to the entire world.”